The Best Illinois Perennials for Pollinators

 Borage We have saved one of the best for last.
 Borage is an annual herb that not only looks and smells great, but you can eat it too.
 Plant Borage right in your vegetable gardens to add color and help pollinate your veggies!'

 Would you like help designing your perennial garden?
 Let one of our designers plan a beautiful, multi season perennial garden for you.
-Click below to get started.
+Click below to join our Barn Buddy Club and stay connected.